Chet Lemon: 1985–1989

 In March 1985, the Tigers signed Lemon to a contract extension running through the 1991 season with a club option to extend through 1992.
 The extension was reported to be worth $4.5 million.

 He remained the Tigers' starting center fielder for three more seasons, playing 144 games at the position in 1985, 124 games in 1986, and 145 games in 1987.
 In 1987, he hit at least 20 home runs and 30 doubles for the third time in his career.
-He also ranked among the league's leading center fielders with a .992 fielding percentage (second), 348 putouts (third), and a 2.70 range factor (fourth), and helped the 1987 Tigers win the AL East with a record of 98-64.
+He also ranked among the league's leading center fielders with a .992 fielding percentage (second), 348 putouts (third), and a 2.70 range factor (fourth), and helped the 1987 Tigers win the AL East with a record of 98–64.

 In 1988, the Tigers moved Lemon moved to right field to make room for speedy new acquisition Gary Pettis.
 He played 144 games in right field in 1988 and 111 games in 1989.

-Polycthemia and retirement
+Polycythemia and retirement

 In the spring of 1990, Lemon was diagnosed with polycythemia vera, a rare blood disorder.
 During the 1990 season, he missed 47 games with multiple injuries and went through a divorce that affected his concentration.
 He failed to hit a home run between early May and late September and concluded the 1990 season with a career-low 378 at bats and only 32 RBIs.

 Lemon returned to spring training in 1991, but he was injured for much of the training camp.
 He was waived by the Tigers on April 5, three days before opening day.

 In August 1991, Lemon was hospitalized in the intensive care unit at the University of Florida Shands Hospital with a blood clot in his abdomen.
 He was discharged after almost four weeks of treatment.

 In December 2001, he underwent surgery at the Mayo Clinic to have his spleen removed.

 Career statistics

-Lemon recorded 400 or more outfield putouts in five different seasons, an American League record.
-He also had a unique ability to be hit by a pitch; in the 1980s, he was second only to Don Baylor by getting plunked 108 times.
-He also had a penchant for diving headfirst into first base.